Blood Oxygen Levels: What's Normal and What's Low?

 For more precise measurements, healthcare providers use arterial blood gas tests, which require drawing blood from an artery.
 These tests measure dissolved oxygen levels and provide additional information about your blood's acid-base balance.
 While more accurate, they're invasive and require clinical settings.

 Several factors can affect pulse oximeter accuracy.
 Nail polish, cold hands, excessive movement, and certain medical conditions can interfere with readings.
-Some people with circulation issues, similar to those at risk for birth control and blood clots, may get less reliable readings on pulse oximeters.
+Some people with circulation issues may get less reliable readings on pulse oximeters.

 Normal Ranges by Age and Health Status